gadgetbec/BeagleBone-Black-Extended-Memory/README.md

 # BeagleBone-Black-Extended-Memory
 How to perform an extended memory setup on a BeagleBone Black from a Mac.

-Runs from the SD card and uses the rest of the card as extended memory for the file system.
+The OS runs from the SD card and uses the rest of the card as extended memory for the file system.

 ##Step 1: Flash the latest Debian Image##